 • Low Season Hotel Prices are Great!
 Book Online Here :)

 Low season rocks.
 Low season is a great time to visit Phuket and the rest of Thailand.
 That is, so long as you don't mind occasional rain and don't want to sit on a beach for 2 weeks.
 You'll get sun most of the time, most days are hot and you start to wish it WOULD rain just to cool things off!
 The rain that does fall mostly comes right at the start and end of the season.
 For example we had a wet start to June this year, but most of the rest of the month was great weather.
 Now you might be unlucky and get a few days of wet weather but there's plenty you can do here on a wet day.

 • Things to Do in Phuket on a Rainy Day

-Last year I started my personal Phuket Weather Blog, which now nicely complements the Sunrise Divers Weather page.
-If you take a look at the archives you'll see what the weather was really like.
+In 2006 I started my personal Phuket Weather Blog.
+If you take a look at the blog archives you'll see what the weather was really like.
 As for what it will be like - it's anyone's guess, though you can find a whole load of weather related links on my weather blog that may help.